 Your baby's tummy is about the size of a cherry on day one.
 As their tummy's so tiny:

-they'll need to feed frequently (8 to 12 times in a 24 hour period) - this sometimes seems like a lot of feeding but it’s normal and will settle down
+- they'll need to feed frequently (8 to 12 times in a 24 hour period)

 This helps your body to keep producing the right amount of milk for your baby.